davidbtadokoro/DAVIDBTADOKORO.github.io/_posts/2023-05-14-got-accepted-into-gsoc-2023.md

 ## Conclusion

-I'm really happy for being accepted into GSoC 2023, even more because I'll be contributing to kw that really "feels like home".
+I'm happy for being accepted into GSoC 2023, even more, because I'll be contributing to kw that really "feels like home".
 I can't predict the future but I truly believe that, if everything goes well, the kw project will have a marvelous addition in about 12-22 weeks.